Debt Avalanche Payoff Calculator

 Snowball Comparison

 The snowball method sorts debts lowest balance first instead.
 It often produces faster early wins (first debt eliminated sooner) but pays slightly more total interest because lower-balance debts do not always carry the highest rates.
+Both methods use the same total monthly outlay — the only difference is where the extra dollar goes.

 Limitations